illuminoplanet/elementary-cellular-automaton/README.md

 # Elementary Cellular Automaton

 This is an Elementary Cellular Automaton simulator made with React and Flask.
-You can check more about elementary cellulat automaton [here](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
+You can check more about elementary cellular automaton [here](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).

 ## Getting Started